Piercing migration: Rejection rate

 Rejection rate is a term used by the piercing industry.
 It applies to the chance of a piercing being forced out by the body.
 This is a body's natural reaction to a foreign object being inserted into the skin.
 This behavior can be witnessed with other objects such as splinters, road rash, or infections.
 With surface piercings being closer to the surface of the skin, the tendency to reject is higher, as it is easier for the body to force the jewelry out.

 Surface piercing rejection rates

 Surface piercings, such as a navel piercing, Christina piercing, eyebrow piercing, or a nape piercing, tend to have a higher rejection rate than piercings that pass through a deeper area of flesh or have holes on the opposite side of each other.
-Thus surface piercings stand in contrast to piercings such as tongue piercing, earrings, or nose piercings.
+Thus surface piercings stand in contrast to piercings such as tongue piercings, earrings, or nose piercings.